-At the core, this film is about forbidden love.
+At the core, this film is about having the courage to overcome one’s fears and choose love.
 It’s a story about discovering your identity in an authoritarian society, while navigating the border between love and friendship.
-How do you deal with feelings of shame when there is nobody to talk to, asking “is it right to feel like this?” or “how can I be together with the person I love?”
+How do you deal with conflicting feelings when there is nobody to talk to, asking “is it right to feel like this?” or “how can I be together with the person I love?”

 Many films about same-sex relationships focus only on two men or women falling in love, leaving their spouses as the least integral part of the story.
 In Firebird, we follow a unique love triangle as the film starts and ends with the relationship of our protagonist Sergey to his close friend Luisa.
 Luisa’s tragedy is especially important for us as writers, as she does not knowingly choose such family life.